janEntikan/panda3d-docs/programming/networking/distributed/client-repositories.rst

 .. code-block:: python

    self.connect([self.url],
-                successCallback = self.connectSuccess,
+                success_callback = self.connect_success,
-                failureCallback = self.connectFailure)
+                failure_callback = self.connect_failure)

-In the connectSuccess method we have to make sure that the client is interested in the correct zones in which a time manager has been instantiated.
+In the connect_success method we have to make sure that the client is interested in the correct zones in which a time manager has been instantiated.
 How the time manager is set up and what it is used for will be shown in a later section.
 For now we just expect it to exist in zone 1 on the AI Server.

-As soon as the client is synced, the :class:`.TimeManager` will send a gotTimeSync event.
+As soon as the client is synced, the :class:`.TimeManager` will send a got_time_sync event.
 It is recommended to show some kind of waiting screen to the user at this point until the client is fully connected to the server.

-In the syncReady and gotCreateReady methods you’ll see the :meth:`.ClientRepository.haveCreateAuthority` function called.
+In the sync_ready and got_create_ready methods you’ll see the :meth:`.ClientRepository.haveCreateAuthority` function called.
 This is a check to see if we are already able to create DOs and give them a correct :term:`doId`.
 You can create DOs earlier already, but they may have invalid :term:`doIds <doId>` then.

-At the end of the gotCreateReady method you can fully use the client and create whatever DOs you may need and add other client related logic.
+At the end of the got_create_ready method you can fully use the client and create whatever DOs you may need and add other client related logic.

 At this stage, you may also want to set interest in different zones for the client to see objects created by the server and other clients which are placed in those specific zones.
-You can do this by calling the :meth:`.ClientRepository.setInterestZones()` method which you simply pass a number of zoneIds that this client should see.
+You can do this by calling the :meth:`.ClientRepository.setInterestZones()` method which you simply pass a number of zone_ids that this client should see.

 ShowBase Client Repository
 --------------------------